 - Play up your best features.
 If you’re a small busted woman like me you will seriously enjoy your new cleavage.
 Make the most of it and enjoy the v-necklines.
 Feeling like you’ve got extra folds of skin?
 Wear shirts that bunch at the sides to hide the rolls.

 If you’ve read my blog posts over the years you know a few things about me: I used to be 50 lbs. overweight, even when I’m fit I can gain 3 lbs. over night if it’s that time of month (or I eat pasta,) and my weight fluctuates depending upon whether I’m in competition prep for a bodybuilding show or it’s the off season when I’m trying to gain muscle and need to eat more.
 So I have had clothes that ranged from size 1 – size 14 in my closet over the years.

 - Be honest with yourself.
 When I was borderline obese I used to tell myself that I was mostly eating ok.
 But you know what?
 Your pants don’t lie.
 If they don’t fit over your thighs and you can’t zip them you really need to dress for your size today, not what you were a few years ago or what you think you will be at some point in the future.
 Being able to sit without ripping the seam is a wonderful thing.

 - Be kind to yourself.
 For the longest time I refused to buy clothes that were the correct size because it would be admitting defeat.
-So I wore the same five black t-shirts and my husband’s jeans.
+So I wore the same five t-shirts and my husband’s jeans.
 This felt like punishment.
 F*** that.
 You need to feel beautiful no matter what your size is.
-A few years I gained some weight back when I was taking my mom to chemo and physical therapy because I’m an emotional eater and was so stressed out.
+Last year I gained some weight back when I was taking my mom to chemo and physical therapy because I’m an emotional eater and was so stressed out.
 It was very humbling to have to buy bigger jeans, but I did it, reminding myself that this was a temporary situation and I would get myself back on track.
-(And I did!)